-- § Have a reputation for integrity, honesty, candor, fairness and discretion. - § Be knowledgeable, or willing to become so quickly, in the critical aspects of the Company's businesses and operations. - § Be experienced and skillful in serving as a competent overseer of, and trusted advisor to, the senior management of at least one substantial enterprise. - § Have a range of talent, skill and expertise sufficient to provide sound and prudent guidance with respect to the full scope of the Company's operations and interests.
+- § have a reputation for integrity, honesty, candor, fairness and discretion; - § be knowledgeable, or willing to become so quickly, in the critical aspects of the Company's businesses and operations;

+- § be experienced and skillful in serving as a competent overseer of, and trusted advisor to, the senior management of at least one substantial enterprise; and - § have a range of talent, skill and expertise sufficient to provide sound and prudent guidance with respect to the full scope of the Company's operations and interests.

-Any stockholder of record who is entitled to vote for the election of directors may nominate persons for election as directors if timely written notice in proper form of the intent to make a nomination at the Annual Meeting is received by the Company at National Oilwell Varco, Inc., 10000 Richmond Avenue - 6th Floor, Houston, TX 77042, Attention: Dwight W. Rettig, Secretary.
-The notice must be received no later than April 23, 2006 - 10 days after the first public notice of the Annual Meeting is first sent to stockholders.
+Any stockholder of record who is entitled to vote for the election of directors may nominate persons for election as directors if timely written notice in proper form of the intent to make a nomination at the Annual Meeting is received by the Company at National Oilwell Varco, Inc., 7909 Parkwood Circle Drive - 7th Floor, Houston, TX 77036, Attention: Dwight W. Rettig, Secretary.
+The notice must be received no later than April 14, 2008 - 10 days after the first public notice of the Annual Meeting is first sent to stockholders.
 To be in proper form, the notice must contain prescribed information about the proponent and each nominee, including such information about each nominee as would have been required to be included in a proxy statement filed pursuant to the rules of the SEC had such nominee been nominated by the Board of Directors.